 Here are some examples of leadership and communication data science interview questions:

-Tell me about an experience working on a multi-disciplinary team.
+What do you like about working on a multi-disciplinary team?

 A Data Scientist collaborates with a wide variety of people in technical and non-technical roles.
 It is not uncommon for a Data Scientist to work with developers, designers, product specialists, data analysts, sales and marketing teams, and top-level executives, not to mention clients.
 So in your answer to this question, you need to illustrate that you’re a team player who relishes the opportunity to meet and collaborate with people across an organization.
 Choose an example of a situation where you reported to the highest-level people in a company to show not only that you are comfortable communicating with anyone, but also to show how valuable your data-driven insights have been in the past.

-- Describe a time when you had to be careful talking about sensitive information.
-How did you do it?
+- Please recall a situation when you had to handle sensitive information.
+How did you approach the situation?

 List of Data Science Interview Questions: Behavioral